 - 1. Applicants for Targeted Funding as set forth in Section 4-III.B above

 - 2. Shortfall Terminated families

 - 3. Shortfall Recalled families

-- 4. FYI to Voucher families whose FYI participation will soon end

-- 5. CHOICES, FACT or MHSA Program Graduates
+- 4. CHOICES, FACT or MHSA Program Graduates

 Prior to assisting further applicants on the waiting list, HACA will assist the remaining Project-Based Voucher holders who have priority to receive the next available opportunity for continued tenant-based assistance as outlined in Section 17VII.C.